OCR-D/ocrd-website/site/de/workflows.md

     <tr>
       <td>ocrd-cis-ocropy-deskew</td>
       <td><code>{“level-of-operation”:”page”}</code></td>
+	  <td><code>ocrd-cis-ocropy-deskew -I OCR-D-DENOISE -O OCR-D-DESKEW-PAGE -p'{“level-of-operation”:”page”}'</code></td>
       <td>Recommended</td>
-	  <td><code>ocrd-cis-ocropy-deskew -I OCR-D-DENOISE -O OCR-D-DESKEW-PAGE -p'{“level-of-operation”:”page”}'</code></td>
     </tr>
   </tbody>
 </table>

-### Step 6: Dewarping
+### Step 4: Dewarping

-In this processing step a document image is taken as input and the text line is straightened if its curved.
+This processor takes a document image as input and makes the text line straight if its curved.
 The input image has to be binarized for the module to work.

 <table class="before-after">